Tyh2001/tyh-ui2/README.md

 ## Thank a lot:sparkling_heart:

-Thank all those who have [contributed](https://github.com/Tyh2001/tyh-ui/graphs/contributors)！ to `tyh-ui`!
+Thank all those who have [contributed](https://github.com/Tyh2001/tyh-ui/graphs/contributors)！to `tyh-ui`!